Clinical Services Ψ

 High Masking, Low Needs Autistic Adults

 High-masking adults often feel exhausted, overloaded, or misread.
-This is usually tied to differences in emotional processing, communication, and sensory regulation.
-My approach focuses on recognizing your sensory and emotional limits, understanding your wiring, and embracing your strengths to help you adapt across settings while reducing burnout and meltdowns.
+This is commonly tied to differences in emotional processing, communication, and sensory regulation.
+My work focuses on understanding your wiring, recognizing sensory and emotional limits, and leveraging strengths to reduce burnout and improve adaptation across settings.

-· Executive Function & Daily Living Skills- Understanding your wiring to strengthen communication, improve organization, and know when to recharge your social battery.
-Gaining awareness of what drains versus replenishes you and how to act on that awareness in real time.
+Understanding your cognitive wiring to improve organization, communication, and daily functioning.
+Increasing awareness of what drains versus replenishes you and learning how to respond to those signals in real time. -

 Social Influencer and Digital Creator Psychology